-From a brooding Humphrey Bogart in Casablanca, to a rain-soaked Audrey Hepburn in Breakfast At Tiffany’s, the trench coat has long been synonymous with a touch
+From a brooding Humphrey Bogart in Casablanca, to a rain-soaked Audrey Hepburn in Breakfast At Tiffany’s, the trench coat has long been synonymous with a touch of Hollywood class.

 Even today, its fan base includes such sophisticated ladies as Helen Mirren, Camilla, Duchess of Cornwall and Kate, Duchess of Cambridge – which proves the trench coat has remained glamorous and versatile – a year-round look we’ve turned to time and time again.
 Now the latest generation of fashion followers has embraced the trend, filling 2016’s catwalks and fashion rails often with subtle twists, as the suede trench, the denim trench, and even the sleeveless trench vest take off.